mpaguilar/msa-toy/APP_SPEC.md

 The agent will follow a cyclical process:

- 1 Thought: Analyze the question and current state
+1. Thought: Analyze the question and current state
- 2 Action: Select and execute a tool
+2. Action: Select and execute a tool
- 3 Observation: Process the tool's result
+3. Observation: Process the tool's result
- 4 Repeat until sufficient information is gathered
+4. Repeat until sufficient information is gathered

-This will be implemented using LangChain's AgentExecutor with a custom ReAct prompt template that emphasizes step-by-step reasoning.
+This is implemented using LangChain's AgentExecutor with a custom ReAct prompt template that emphasizes step-by-step reasoning.

 ## LLM Controller Details

-* There will be a selection of models, strong and weak, for different uses
+* There is a selection of models, strong and weak, for different uses
 * Controller will receive:
     * Original question
     * Working memory state